heokyeol/Introduction-to-visual-media-programing---Final/README.md

  <br/><br/><br/>

 ***
-# *I'm delighted to introduce this game.
+# *I'm happy to introduce this game.
 I hope you enjoy it.*
 ***

 <br/><br/><br/>